M-Sharra/restaurant-analysis/README.md

 By identifying revenue concentration and key performance drivers, this analysis provides a strong foundation for strategic decisions, optimization, and business growth.

+You can get the data from this link: https://drive.google.com/drive/folders/1yWYm0bepd6RfoSc0gHEQHpOZaIRB_Dtu?usp=sharing